paweljarosz/defarc/README.md

 	local asset_name = defarc.get_asset_name()
 ```

-### .get_asset_type([asset])
+### get_asset_type([asset])
 Returns a asset type of selected asset data.
-This function returns a proper asset name if proper asset_id or asset_name is provided, otherwise it returns a asset type of saved/selected asset_table.
+This function returns a proper asset name if proper asset_id or asset_name is provided, otherwise it returns a asset type of selected asset_table.

 * **PARAMETER:** `asset` (string, optional) - an id or name of a asset from Arcweave JSON or Lua table with asset data (asset_table)
 * **RETURNS:** `asset_type` (string) - a string with asset type e.g. "image"